 Dr. Avetta White

-Avetta Marie White is a native of Alexandria, Virginia.
+Dr. Avetta White is a native of Alexandria, Virginia.
 Dr. White graduated from high school at T.C.
 Williams in Alexandria, VA.
 Dr. White earned her Bachelor’s degree (B.S.) in Psychology and received a minor in Business Administration from Longwood University.
-Dr. White obtained her Master’s degree (M.A.) in Professional Counseling from Argosy University in 2005.
-Shortly after Dr. White completed her Master’s degree, she worked toward and obtained her certification as a National Certified Counselor (NCC) and later received her license in Washington, DC in 2010 as a Licensed Professional Counselor (LPC).
-Dr. White earned her Doctorate degree (Ph.D.) in Higher Education from Morgan State University in 2018 focusing her research on the presenting mental health and psychosocial stressors of minority college students.
+Dr. White obtained her Master’s degree (M.A.) in Professional Counseling from Argosy University.
+Shortly after Dr. White completed her Master’s degree, she worked toward and obtained her certification as a National Certified Counselor (NCC) and later received her license in Washington, DC as a Licensed Professional Counselor (LPC).
+Dr. White earned her Doctorate degree (Ph.D.) in Higher Education from Morgan State University focusing her research on the presenting mental health and psychosocial stressors of minority college students.

-Dr. White has served at the University of the District of Columbia (UDC) for thirteen years.
-In Dr. White’s thirteen years at UDC, she has served in several capacities making it her mission to provide support, programming and community outreach in mental health, wellness, community health, student services, and STI’s/HIV/AIDS education.
-As a Licensed Professional Counselor (LPC), Dr. White has currently been serving in the Office of Counseling & Disability Services (OCDS) at the University of the District of Columbia Community College (UDC-CC).
-Dr. White also serves as an adjunct professor for the Humanities Division of UDC-CC, teaching Principles of Psychology over the past 3 years.
+Dr. White has served at the University of the District of Columbia (UDC) for fourteen years.
+In Dr. White’s fourteen years at UDC, she has served in several capacities making it her mission to provide therapeutic services, support, programming and community outreach in mental health, wellness, community health, student services, and STI’s/HIV/AIDS education.
+As a Licensed Professional Counselor (LPC), Dr. White has currently been serving in the Counseling & Accessibility Resource Center (CARC) under UDC Student Wellness Cluster at the University of the District of Columbia Community College (UDC-CC).
+Dr. White also serves as an adjunct professor for the Humanities Division of UDC-CC, teaching Principles of Psychology over the past 5 years.
 Dr. White has particularly worked hard in her current and past roles to serve traditional and non-traditional college students, and underserved populations in the community.
 Dr. White’s goal is to continue serving the needs of college students and the community through her expertise in mental health and higher education.
 As a female African-American professional, Dr. White’s hope is to lead by example, implanting her mark among aspiring college students.